nuxt/nuxt/docs/3.api/2.composables/use-fetch.md

   - `getCachedData`: Provide a function which returns cached data.
 A _null_ or _undefined_ return value will trigger a fetch.
 By default, this is: `key => nuxt.isHydrating ? nuxt.payload.data[key] : nuxt.static.data[key]`, which only caches data when `payloadExtraction` is enabled.
   - `pick`: only pick specified keys in this array from the `handler` function result
   - `watch`: watch an array of reactive sources and auto-refresh the fetch result when they change.
 Fetch options and URL are watched by default.
 You can completely ignore reactive sources by using `watch: false`.
 Together with `immediate: false`, this allows for a fully-manual `useFetch`.
 (You can [see an example here](/docs/getting-started/data-fetching#watch) of using `watch`.)
-  - `deep`: return data in a deep ref object (it is `true` by default).
-It can be set to `false` to return data in a shallow ref object, which can improve performance if your data does not need to be deeply reactive.
+  - `deep`: return data in a deep ref object.
+It is `false` by default to return data in a shallow ref object for performance.
   - `dedupe`: avoid fetching same key more than once at a time (defaults to `cancel`).
 Possible options:
     - `cancel` - cancels existing requests when a new one is made
     - `defer` - does not make new requests at all if there is a pending request